MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 OperationSet is a unit-of-work pattern that can be used when several schedule impacting requests must be processed within a transaction.

-## Schedule APIs
+## Project schedule APIs

-The following is a list of current Schedule APIs.
+The following is a list of current Project schedule APIs.

 - **msdyn_CreateProjectV1**: This API can be used to create a project.
 The project and default project bucket is created immediately.
 - **msdyn_CreateTeamMemberV1**: This API can be used to create a project team member.
 The team member record is created immediately.